elliotjsteve/elliotjsteve.github.io/_posts/2020-02-14-how_life_should_be.md

 Until one day I found _Stoicism_.
 It is _changing_ my life.
 I'm still not perfect at it.
-There is not perfect stoic.
+There is no perfect stoic.
 Only growing stoic.
 But, Stoicism is only a part of the answer.
 I will get back to this later.